This section covers customisation of Sparkline Points of Interest.

 Some data points in the sparklines are special and can be emphasised to allow for quick identification and comparisons across the values of a single sparkline or across multiple sparklines of the same type.
 These include:

-• The formatter is a callback function used to return formatting for individual data points based on the given parameters.
+- The styler is a callback function used to return formatting for individual data points based on the given parameters.

-• The formatter receives an input parameter according to the sparkline type.
+- The styler receives an input parameter according to the sparkline type.

 Below are some examples demonstrating the different formatters for the three sparkline types: